-Last season, Doug Marshall made a deal with Mark and Lori for his alternative to face paint.
+Last Season Doug Marshall made a deal with Mark and Lori for his alternative to face paint.
 Mark allowed the company to give out thousands of “GameFaces” to Dallas Mavericks fans.
-Before Shark Tank, they had $6700 in sales.
-In 10 months, they have $200,000 in sales.
+Before Shark Tank, they did $6700 in sales.
+In 10 months, they have done $200,000 in sales.
 They’re projecting between $2 and $20 million in sales next year.

 Up next is a former wrestling superstar, Diamond Dallas Page, and his partner Steve Yu, with their company “DDP Yoga.”
 They are seeking $200,000 for a 5 percent stake in their business.

-Page shares a story of how his program helped heal a disabled veteran that couldn’t walk with knee braces, back braces and wrap-around canes.
-The man lost 140 lbs and can not only walk now, but he can also run.
+Page then shares a story of how his program helped heal a disabled veteran that couldn’t walk with knee braces, back braces, and wrap-around canes.
+The man lost 140 lbs and can not only walk now, but he can run.

-In the first year, they grossed $2.6 million.
-The Sharks are apprehensive.
-They explain how tough it is to make it in the fitness business.
-There are so many risks and several businesses don’t succeed.
+In the first year, they grossed $2.6 million in the first year.
+But the Sharks are apprehensive.
+They explain to them how tough it is to make it in the fitness business.
+There are so many risks and so many businesses don’t succeed.

 Southern Culture Artisan Foods